Phone and broadband problems

 Why can’t I contact Openreach directly for phone or broadband problems?

 All of your details are held by your service provider.
 They provide your phone/broadband service and manage your account.
-We simply don’t have the information needed to help you.

 Don’t worry though.
 If your service provider believes the fault is on the Openreach network they’ll contact us and arrange an appointment on your behalf.